conacts/obsidian/What is Deep Learning.md

 - Although machine learning started in the 1990s, it has quickly become the largest subfield of AI.
 - Machine learning is especially useful due to it's ability to deal with large, complex datasets like millions of images with thousands of pixels.
 This sets it in a category of its own when comparing it to normal statistical analysis like Bayesian analysis.
 - Machine learning is moreso regarded as an engineering problem as much of the field is still unknown

+##### (1.1.3) Learning Representations From Data
+To preform machine learning we need to meet 3 criteria
+1. Input data
+2. Expected output
+3. A way to measure how well our algorithm is performing

+- A major problem in machine learning is representing data properly so the algorithm can process the data meaningfully

+###### Data processing examples
+> Input Data: Image
+> Encoded Data: Image in RGB format